Qouo/Camera-Low-Quality-OBS/README.md

 - Capping it at **15–20 FPS**
 - Upscaling it back to **1080p**, so it still fits your layout

-This is for if you work from home and they require camera on, make it low quality!
----

 ## Current Features